 You've validated the core problem your business exists to solve, you've developed a product that addresses that problem, and now you're ready to start honing in on product/market fit.
 At this stage, you need to understand which customers consider your product a must-have, what makes it a must-have for them, and how you can improve to make the product even more valuable.
 Understanding these factors will help you outperform the competition on your most critical differentiators and maximize the size of your target audience to ensure a viable market for your product.

-This survey helps you gauge progress towards product/market fit and identify opportunities to increase product/market fit (Note: the common definition of product/market fit is when 40% of your users say they would be 'very disappointed' if they could no longer use your product).
-In addition, this survey provides insights that enable you to deeply understand your target customers and double down on meeting their needs.
+This study helps you gauge progress towards product/market fit and identify opportunities to increase product/market fit (Note: the common definition of product/market fit is when 40% of your users say they would be 'very disappointed' if they could no longer use your product).
+In addition, this study provides insights that enable you to deeply understand your target customers and double down on meeting their needs.

-You can begin conducting this survey as soon as you have a product with active users; however, it's extremely rare to have achieved product/market fit at this stage, so you will likely want to continue running this survey periodically through Early Access and Launch until you have confidence that you've achieved product/market fit.
+You can begin conducting this study as soon as you have a product with active users; however, it's extremely rare to have achieved product/market fit at this stage, so you will likely want to continue running this study periodically through Early Access and Launch until you have confidence that you've achieved product/market fit.

-This survey is emailed out to users who have signed up for your product, regardless of their usage since sign-up.
+This study is emailed out to users who have signed up for your product, regardless of their usage since sign-up.
 You'll learn the most from users who have engaged with your product actively, but you'll also gain valuable insights from those who have not.
 They can help you identify areas to improve, but also help you understand who is and is not a part of your target audience.